Railroad switch: Crossover

-Stub switch
+Stub

 A stub switch lacks the tapered points (point blades) of a typical switch.
 Instead, both the movable rails and the ends of the rails of the diverging routes have their ends cut off square.
 The switch mechanism aligns the movable rails with the rails of one of the diverging routes.
 In 19th century US railroad use, the stub switch was typically used in conjunction with a harp switch stand.

 The rails leading up to a stub switch are not secured to the sleepers for several feet, and rail alignment across the gap is not positively enforced.
 Stub switches also require some flexibility in the rails (meaning lighter rails), or an extra joint at which they hinge.
 Therefore, these switches cannot be traversed at high speed or by heavy traffic and so are not suitable for main line use.
 A further disadvantage is that a stub switch being approached from the diverging route that is not connected by the points would result in a derailment.
 Yet another disadvantage is that in very hot weather, expansion of the steel in the rails can cause the movable rails to stick to the stock rails, making switching impossible until the rails have cooled and contracted.

 One advantage to stub switches is that they work better in the snow.
 The sideways action of the point rails pushes snow to the side, instead of packing the snow between the points and the rail in a more modern design.

 Stub switches were more common in the very early days of railways and their tramway predecessors.
-Now, because of their disadvantages, stub switches are used primarily on narrow gauge lines and branch lines.
-Some modern monorail switches use the same principle.
+Now, because of their disadvantages, stub switches are used primarily on narrow-gauge and branch lines.

-Three-way switch
+Three way

 A three-way switch is used to split a railroad track into three divergent paths rather than the more usual two.
 There are two types of three-way switches.
 In a symmetrical three-way switch, the left and right branches diverge at the same place.
-In an asymmetrical three-way switch, the branches diverge in a staggered way.
+In an asymmetrical three-way switch, the branches diverge in a staggered way using two interlaced turnouts.
 Both types of three-way switches require three frogs.

 The complexity of symmetrical switches usually results in speed restrictions, therefore three-way switches are most often used in stations or depots where space is restricted and low speeds are normal.
 Symmetrical switches were used quite often on Swiss narrow-gauge railways.
 Asymmetrical three-way switches are more common, because they do not have speed restrictions compared to standard switches.
 However, because of their higher maintenance cost due to special parts as well as asymmetric wear, both types of three-way switches are replaced with two standard switches wherever possible.

 In areas with very low speeds, like depots, and on railroads that had to be built very cheaply, like logging railroads, three-way switches were sometimes built as stub switches.